PAR Technology (PAR)

 PAR Technology competes with other restaurant technology providers such as Toast (NYSE:TOST), NCR Voyix (NYSE:VYX), Oracle (NYSE:ORCL), and Square (NYSE:SQ), as well as specialized loyalty and ordering platforms like Olo (NYSE:OLO).

-As you can see below, PAR Technology grew its sales at an exceptional 14.2% compounded annual growth rate over the last five years.
+As you can see below, PAR Technology’s 16.3% annualized revenue growth over the last five years was incredible.
 This shows it had high demand, a useful starting point for our analysis.

 Long-term growth is the most important, but within business services, a half-decade historical view may miss new innovations or demand cycles.
-PAR Technology’s annualized revenue growth of 5.6% over the last two years is below its five-year trend, but we still think the results were respectable.
+PAR Technology’s annualized revenue growth of 28.3% over the last two years is above its five-year trend, suggesting its demand was strong and recently accelerated.

-This quarter, PAR Technology achieved a magnificent 48.2% year-on-year revenue growth rate, but its $103.9 million of revenue fell short of Wall Street’s lofty estimates.
+This quarter, PAR Technology reported year-on-year revenue growth of 14.4%, and its $120.1 million of revenue exceeded Wall Street’s estimates by 4.3%.

-Looking ahead, sell-side analysts expect revenue to grow 22.1% over the next 12 months, an improvement versus the last two years.
-This projection is eye-popping and suggests its newer products and services will spur better top-line performance.
+Looking ahead, sell-side analysts expect revenue to grow 10.1% over the next 12 months, a deceleration versus the last two years.
+Despite the slowdown, this projection is noteworthy and suggests the market is baking in success for its products and services.

 6. Operating Margin

-In Q1, PAR Technology generated a negative 15.2% operating margin.
-The company's consistent lack of profits raise a flag.
+In Q4, PAR Technology generated a negative 15% operating margin.

 7. Earnings Per Share